In 2017 Thomas Hardin completed my list of the three oldest

 were Henry Ivy and Wm.
 Smith.
 A comma between "Administrator" and "to"

-would seal this interpretation, of which I'm not quie certain.
+would seal this interpretation.
 Samuel Hardin with one tithe

 was listed between Robert Smith and Abner Gray, and William Smith was